 VSA proudly presents a unique opportunity for student-artists with disabilities from around the world to display their artwork side-by-side in an online exhibition.
 A selection of artwork from the online entries will be chosen for a live exhibition at the United States Department of Education in Washington D.C.!

-Children with disabilities are encouraged to create a portrait that illustrates themselves in their neighborhood!
-What makes their neighborhood awesome?
-Cool houses?
-Fun neighbors?
+Children with disabilities are encouraged to create a portrait of themselves within the context of their neighborhood.
+What makes your neighborhood come alive?
+Interesting neighbors?
+Varied architecture?
 A great park or playground?
-Student-artists are encouraged to illustrate all the important people, places, and landscapes of their local space that shape who they are and who they will be in the future
+Student-artists are encouraged to illustrate all the important people, places, and landscapes of their local space that shape who they are and who they will be in the future.

 This free, downloadable guide was created to assist educators and parents in exploring the idea of self-portraiture with their students.
 The guide includes seven lesson plans which apply principles of Universal Design in order to make the plans accessible to students of all abilities.